About Us

 Amy's work focuses on power and control: how institutional conditions enable or constrain how people or groups can develop and exercise their capabilities to be healthy and thrive.
 She has worked on a range of different public health topics: child of the north, coproduction in local commissioning, community action, neighbourhood planning, food systems, governance and inclusive decision-making.

-Dr Natalie Bennet
+Dr Natalie Bennett

 Postdoctoral Research Associate, The University of Sheffield

-About Dr Natalie Bennet
+About Dr Natalie Bennett

 Natalie is a Postdoctoral Research Associate in the Sheffield Methods Institute at the University of Sheffield and holds an inequalities fellow position within the National Institute of Health Research North East and North Cumbria Applied Research Collaboration.
 Natalie is a social epidemiologist with a background in human geography and a keen interest in the role of place and geography on health and inequalities.